From Antequera to Ronda by Bike:

 All details are summarized in the table below.

-Table 1: Distances & height differences ANDALUSIA Stage Option Kilometers Elevation gain (m) Drop (m) Estimated time Day 1 Arrival in Antequera Day 2 (stage 1)
+Table 1: Distances & height differences ANDALUSIA Stage Route Distance (km) Elevation gain (m) Drop (m) Estimated time Day 1 Arrival in Antequera Day 2 (stage 1)

 - Accommodation:

 charming 2-3* hotels or guest rooms with equivalent comfort.
-Many of them have a swimming pool.
-Travellers who opt for the comfort+ range, benefit from 4*-hotels in Antequera and Ronda. - Meals:
+Many of them have a swimming pool (in the early spring, the water can however be quite cold !).
+Travellers who opt for the comfort+ range, benefit from comfort/superior rooms when possible, that are larger and sometimes have a balcony and a view. - Meals:

 Breakfasts are included.
 Lunch and dinner are not included.
 During the day, you can eat in the local restaurants (you will find daily suggestions in our roadbook) or have a picnic by refueling in the supermarkets.